AlisAquilae/Academia/content/Courses/Hydrogeology.md

 ---

 # 🔎 Introduction
-This course consists of three main parts 1) an exploration of the field of hydrogeology, and an explanation and application of its main principles; 2) an introduction to the numerical modeling of groundwater flow with examples from a variety of geological settings; 3) a course demonstrating hydrogeological field data collection and interpretation.
+This course consists of three main parts 1) an exploration of the field of hydrogeology, and an explanation and application of its main principles; 2) an introduction to the numerical modelling of groundwater flow with examples from a variety of geological settings; 3) a course demonstrating hydrogeological field data collection and interpretation.

 # 📖 Course Material
 The literature for this course consists of a 3 readers